TifeLaflame/CM-internship-2021/README.md

 ## Project Examples
 Most of these project examples are personal projects I worked on recently.
 ### Movie app nominations
 This is a movie application built using React, Styled Components &  OMDB API.
-With this application, a user can search for movies by their titles and pick 5 movies for nominations.
+With this application, a user can search for movies by their titles and pick 5 movies for nomination.

 [Live link](https://tifelaflame.github.io/the-shoppies-movie-awards/)
 #### Role